jtn-ms/jtn-ms/README.md

 ## Hi 👋

-- *I'm a Full Stack Developer.*
+- *I'm a Full Stack Developer.
+Designing, implementing, testing, analyzing, and optimizing.*
 - *I love python.
-I think it's one of most powerful tools for automation, simulation, and problem-solving.
-It helps me understand how complex systems work and gives me insight of solutions.*
+It's very useful for automation, simulation, and problem-solving.
+It gives me insight on how functions should be designed and impelemented as well as how they actually work. through its high productivity.*
-- *I'm good at achitecture.
-I spend most of my time on studying new paradigms of system architecture.
-Designing, implementing, testing, analyzing, optimizing is my everyday job.*
+- *I love working with javascript because it's easy, simple and everywhere.
+A single language for frontend and backend.*
+- *I enjoy to challenge against interesting web3 hackathons and hackerrank competitions every weekend and love to share what I learned with my friends.*

 [![linkedin](https://img.shields.io/badge/-brian.guzman-0077B5?style=flat-square&amp;labelColor=0077B5&amp;logo=LinkedIn&amp;link=https://www.linkedin.com/in/brian-guzman21000/)](https://www.linkedin.com/in/brian-guzman21000/)
 [![Gmail](https://img.shields.io/badge/-brian.guzman-c14438?style=flat-square&logo=Gmail&logoColor=white)](mailto:brian.guzman.ms@gmail.com)